-Retro-DWS is the only heating trace system designed to internally protect non-pressurized drain, storm drain, culvert, waste and sewer systems.
-These applications include but are not limited to septic drains, septic tanks, holding tanks and other similar applications.
+Retro-DWS is the only self-regulating heating trace system designed to internally protect non-pressurized drain, storm drain, culvert, waste and sewer pipes.
+These applications include but are not limited to septic drains, septic tanks, holding tanks and other similar applications where frozen sewer pipes may be a problem.

-The Retro-DWS heating cable is a job-ready, pre-assembled system that is a safe and reliable solution for non-pressurized drains.
-This includes but is not limited to storm drains, culverts, waste and sewer systems consisting of all pipe types including all metallic and non-metallic materials.
+The Retro-DWS in pipe heating cable is a job-ready, pre-assembled self-regulating system that is a safe and reliable solution for prevention of non-pressurized frozen sewer pipes.
+This includes but is not limited to storm drains, culverts, waste and sewer pipe systems consisting of all pipe types including all metallic and non-metallic materials.
+Dealing with frozen sewer pipes on a regular basis will no longer be an issue.

 The versatile interface process of the Retro-DWS makes the system suitable for installation in pipe diameters from 3 inches to greater than 8 inches.
 The Retro-DWS can be easily adapted to fit larger pipe diameters by using readily available, industry standard components.
 In larger pipe applications, Retro-DWS is designed to provide a melt-water path, thus allowing continuous flow through the entire channel.
 This allows the fluids to carve their way through large diameter culverts or drains without having to install energy-expensive high watt density heat trace cables.
 For large pipe diameters please review Retro-DWS “other methods” in the installation manual.